-The fun part and the helpful part really need to come from the owner or the manager, or someone who's invested deeply in the business and isn't going away anytime soon.
-The foster part still needs to represent the 'Voice & Tone' of the business, but can be generated and posted from anyone.
+The “fun” and “helpful” portions need to come from the owner, manager, or someone who's invested deeply in the business and isn't going away anytime soon.
+The foster portion still needs to represent your 'tone and voice' but can be generated and posted by anyone.

-If you own a business where it's obvious that you have employees like a restaurant or an office type setting, someplace where customers can clearly see that posts are coming from different people within the organization, then the fun and helpful posts can be posted by those individually, but they are still "in house".
+That said, it’s ok to break these rules sometimes.
+For example, suppose you own a business like a restaurant or an office-type setting, someplace where customers can see that posts are coming from different people within the organization.
+In that case, the fun and helpful posts can come from those individuals, but they are still in-house.

-Fun posts are usually created and posted on a whim so having a 3rd party company post these on your behalf really isn't of value since by the time they can post it, the excitement has often passed.
+Fun posts are usually created and posted on a whim, so having a 3rd party company post these on your behalf isn't valuable since the excitement has often passed by the time they post it.

-But some pictures such as food or bulk images of parties, etc., these types of posts can still hold fun and excitement later in the week when they eventually get posted.
+But some pictures, such as food or bulk images of parties, etc., these types of posts can still hold fun and excitement later in the week when they eventually get posted.
 So, as you can see, the rules can be bent.
-But 8ish times out of 10, when done in house and at the peak of its excitement, those types of posts are preferable.
+But 8ish times out of 10, when done in-house and at the peak of its excitement, those posts are preferable.

-If you don’t like social media (uh, I don’t like social media-shhhhh don’t tell anyone), then make your plan of action simple.
-You could find someone who wants to do it for you, but as we all know people come and go and you (as the owner or manager of your business) will always care more about your companies’ growth than anyone else.
-So, at some point, social media marketing will fall in your lap, even if briefly.
-You should consider planning to accommodate your needs when it comes to managing it even when someone else is doing it.
+If you don’t like social media (uh, I don’t like social media most of the time–shhh, don’t tell anyone), then make your plan of action simple.
+You could find someone who wants to do it for you, but as we all know, people come and go, and you (as the owner or manager of your small business) will always care more about your company’s growth than anyone else.
+So, at some point, social media marketing will fall in your lap.
+It would help if you considered planning to accommodate your needs when managing it, even when someone else is doing it alongside you.

 Here's what I do and what I suggest my clients do:

 Develop a plan of consistency with a mood board.
-A mood board is going to KEEP YOU SANE!
-It’s really important.
+A mood board is going to KEEP YOU, SANE!

-In conjunction with a mood board, you’ll want a social strategy and guideline of who, what, where, when and how to post.
-If you can develop these key elements, you will be successful.
+In conjunction with a mood board, you’ll want a social strategy and guideline of who, what, where, when, and how to post.
+If you can develop these essential elements, you will be successful.